jasujm/bridge/README.md

 - GUI for playing social bridge games
 - Multiple models of networking: client‐server and peer‐to‐peer
-- Cards can be exchanged between peers by secure protocol preventing cheating
+- Cards can be exchanged between peers by mental card game protocol preventing cheating (although see section Security for disclaimers)
 - Duplicate scoring (but no support for duplicate deals yet…)

 ## Installing